juanfernandes/juanfernandes-uk/src/blog/my-web-design-journey.md

 ---
-layout: layouts/post.njk
+layout: "post"
-title: My Web Design Journey
+title: "My Web Design Journey"
-description: >-
-  I want you to know about my past, my journey as a website designer and how I can help you.
-I thought I’d write a post about how I got started as a website designer and eventually becoming a freelance website designer.
+description: "I want you to know about my past, my journey as a website designer and how I can help you.
+I thought I’d write a post about how I got started as a website designer and eventually becoming a freelance website designer."
 keywords:
   - web
   - design